bs5555/writeling/README.md

 ## Support / Feedback

 Found a bug?
 Have a feature request?
-Open an [issue](https://github.com/YOURUSERNAME/writeling/issues) or just say hello!
+Open an [issue](https://github.com/bs5555/writeling/issues) or just say hello!

 ## License

-This project is open source and licensed under the [MIT License](LICENSE).
+This project is open source and licensed under the **MIT License**.